China to lower import tariffs on frozen pork, avocados from January 1

 Import tariffs on multi-component semiconductors will be cut to zero.

-China will also further lower most-favored-nation import tariffs on some information technology products from July 1, the ministry said.
+China will also further lower most-favoured-nation import tariffs on some information technology products from July 1, the ministry said.

-Reporting by Lusha Zhang, Stella Qiu, Hallie Gu, and Min Zhang, and Ryan Woo; Editing by Christopher Cushing and Jacqueline Wong
+Reporting by Lusha Zhang, Stella Qiu, Hallie Gu, and Min Zhang, and Ryan Woo; additional reporting by Caroline Stauffer in Chicago; Editing by Christopher Cushing, Jacqueline Wong and Grant McCool